 How to Avoid Infection

 In the tropics, sores and minor infections are common; so how do you distinguish a putzi fly parasite from a mosquito or flea bite?
 At first, it's almost impossible, as the infection initially manifests itself as a small red pimple, most often located on the back of the host's arms, or on their waist, lower back or buttocks.
 Over the course of a few days, however, the pimple expands, eventually developing a white head.
 One key method of identification is a pinprick opening in the center of the boil, through which the putzi larva breathes and expels bodily fluids.
 In the final stages of infection, it is sometimes possible to see the tail of the maggot moving beneath the skin's surface.

 How to Treat Sores

 Although putzi fly larvae will eventually leave your body of their own accord, it's best to remove them as soon as possible.
 Once identified, the easiest way to treat a putzi fly sore is to cover the opening of the boil with Vaseline, effectively cutting off the larva's air supply.
-The maggot will then come to the surface, and can be gently squeezed out using your thumbs (in much the same way that one might squeeze a blackhead or pimple).
+The maggot will then come to the surface and can be gently squeezed out using your thumbs (in much the same way that one might squeeze a blackhead or a pimple).
 It is important to thoroughly disinfect and dress the resulting wound.
 Do not incise the sore, or use forceps or tweezers to extract the larva as this may cause inflammation and secondary infection (especially if the maggot ruptures).
 If this happens, prescription antibiotics may be required to counteract infection.